 The Big Step

-To take part in The Big Step is to help us combat rising loneliness amongst our older people, to be part of our biggest ever fundraising drive and to celebrate the beauty of Wales.
-Walk virtually along the wonderful Wales Coast Path, from South to North Wales then southbound via the historic Offa’s Dyke Trail.
+To take part in The Big Step is to help us combat rising loneliness amongst older people, to be part of our biggest ever fundraising drive and to celebrate the beauty of Wales.
+Walk along the wonderful Wales Coast Path, from South to North Wales then southbound via the historic Offa’s Dyke Trail.
 You may choice to do your steps at home or walking around the garden.
 However you get involved, you'll be making a huge difference.